 As a taxpayer, you could be subject to a state tax lien.
 However, you could prevent this from happening if you know the basic tax facts, including the conditions that might give the state government a reason to attach a lien to your property.

 You must steer clear of such mistakes to avoid their repercussions.
 This article will guide you on everything there is to know about tax liens.

 What is a State Tax Lien?

-A state tax lien is a legal claim the state places on a property, from real estate to vehicles and other personal or business assets.
-The lien serves as a guarantee for payment of back taxes to the government before any lender or creditor with whom the taxpayer has defaulted can have a claim on the property or asset.
+A state tax lien is a legal claim the state places on a property.
+This applies to various assets including real estate and vehicles.
+The lien serves as a guarantee for payment of back taxes to the government.
+It takes priority over claims by any lender or creditor with whom the taxpayer has defaulted.

 The process of enforcing a state tax lien occurs in stages.
 It starts from the time the taxpayer receives a notice from the state regarding the payment of the tax debt.
 Failure to pay the tax dues or reach a settlement with the state despite the follow-up notices will prompt the government to attach a lien to the taxpayer’s property.

 Conversely, the state lien may be released once the taxpayer settles the debt, whether in full or in installments.
 The worst thing that could happen if you receive a tax lien is that the state would have the authority to put the asset on sale so that it could recover money owed in unpaid taxes.